cucapra/dahlia-evaluation/docs/machsuite-stencil-stencil3d.md

 # BASELINE
 Data copy pragma used for `C` to avoid #34.
+Outer loop pipeline removed to meet timing on Zed board.

 # REWRITE
 3D arrays are used.
 Accumulation order is changed.